 Summary of Use during Lactation

-The Centers for Disease Control and Prevention and several health professional organizations state that vaccines given to a nursing mother do not affect the safety of breastfeeding for mothers or infants and that breastfeeding is not a contraindication to the hepatitis B vaccine.
-Hepatitis B vaccine is recommended along with hepatitis B immune globulin to be given by to infants of mothers who are positive for hepatitis B surface antigen.
-No difference exist in infection rates between breast-fed and formula-fed infants born to hepatitis B-infected women, as long as the infant receives these preventative measures at birth.
+The Centers for Disease Control and Prevention and several health professional organizations state that vaccines given to a nursing mother do not affect the safety of breastfeeding infants and that breastfeeding is not a contraindication to the hepatitis B vaccine.
+Hepatitis B vaccine is recommended along with hepatitis B immune globulin to be given by injection to infants of mothers who are positive for hepatitis B surface antigen.
+No differences exist in infection rates between breast-fed and formula-fed infants born to hepatitis B-infected women, as long as the infant receives these preventative measures at birth.
 Mothers with hepatitis B are encouraged to breastfeed their infants after their infants receive these preventative measures.
 Breastfeeding also appears to reduce infant side effects associated with routine childhood immunization.
 Breastfed infants should be vaccinated according to the routine recommended schedules.

 Maternal Levels.
 Relevant published information was not found as of the revision date.